ls1intum/Artemis/docs/dev/guidelines/server.rst

 Explicit authorization checks
 -----------------------------

-CAUTION: Be aware that this solution should be used only when necessary or no matching ``EnforceRoleInResource`` annotation exists.
+CAUTION: Be aware that this solution should be used only in those two cases:
+    #. when you need to load user **AND** the resource anyway,
+    #. or no matching ``EnforceRoleInResource`` annotation exists.

 Always annotate your REST endpoints with the corresponding annotation.
 Always use the annotation for the minimum role that has access.

 The following example makes the call only accessible to ADMIN and INSTRUCTOR users:

 .. code-block:: java